GmodNET/GmodDotNet/docfx_project/articles/tutorials/hello-world-detailed/index.md

-### Testing
+### Running & Testing

 1. Start Garry's Mod

 2. Start a singleplayer game

+3. Open the Developer Console

+4. In order to load our module execute this Lua function: `dotnet.load` for example: `lua_run dotnet.load("GmodHelloWorld")`

-3. Check the console.
-Because we're loading the module in Singleplayer it's loaded clientside, our "Hello World!" message will appear in a yellow color:
+5. Check the console.
+Because we're loading the module on the server (using `lua_run`), our "Hello World!" message will appear in a blue color:

  ![console-output](../hello-world/images/console-output.png)